jlugao/async-studies/README.md

 - Extra credit hack the client so that we can input arbitrary text in the client console
 - [Trio docs](https://trio.readthedocs.io/en/stable/)
 - [Notes](./week_2/README.md)

+## week 3

+skipped

+## week 4

+- Review of Last week.
+- Reading and studying of echo server example.
+- projects definition.
+Chat, Catalog and DeadDrop.